1Password/typeshare/app/driver/README.md

 typeshare_binary! { Python, Golang }
 ```

-This creates an `fn main` that uses these languages, plus `typeshare-engine`, to implements a full typeshare CLI.
+This creates a `fn main` that uses these languages, plus `typeshare-engine`, to implement a full typeshare CLI.